Lightskyz/JS30-Challenge/README.md

 I decided to take the [JavaScript 30 Challenge by Wes Bos](https://javascript30.com/).
 It'll be the first daily challenge that I'll commit for next days.

 ## Dependencies
-To convert the pug and sass files to be converted into html and css files, install npm dependencies `npm install` It will allow Gulp to work properly and launch a local static server `gulp serve`
+To convert the pug and sass files to be converted into html and css files, install npm dependencies:

+`npm install`

+It will allow Gulp to work properly and launch a local static server:

+`gulp serve`

 ## Content of this project
 - Each challenge is developed with PugJS, SASS and Javascript